MERMAID: Memory-Enhanced Retrieval and Reasoning with Multi-Agent Iterative Knowledge Grounding for Veracity Assessment: Introduction

-Despite these advances, existing veracity assessment frameworks still exhibit substantial room for improvement in both efficiency and performance.
-A closer examination of their underlying mechanisms reveals that most approaches rely on relatively coarse-grained strategies when leveraging LLM-based agents, and fail to fully exploit their human-like cognitive capabilities, such as the structured, iterative reasoning essential for rigorous fact-checking~\cite{shaar2022assisting, warren2025show}.
-These limitations give rise to two key issues: First, existing frameworks decouple the information retrieval process from the LLM-based agent, thereby preventing the agent from adaptively refining and optimizing its search strategies~\cite{yao2022react}.
-In contrast, integrating retrieval with the agent’s reasoning modules would allow it to iteratively reason over retrieved evidence and refine queries based on search history, enabling more targeted evidence gathering and more robust veracity assessment.
-Second, current approaches do not effectively reuse evidence from earlier verification rounds.
-In particular, the current systems conduct isolated searches for each claim, even when multiple claims share underlying knowledge and similar factual contexts, overlooking logical dependencies and shared evidence~\cite{panchendrarajan2025multiclaimnet}.
-As a result, veracity assessment pipelines frequently exhibit performance deficiencies relative to human fact-checkers, who typically recall relevant prior knowledge first and only seek additional information when existing evidence proves insufficient~\cite{weis2023overreliance, finley2023strategic}.
-Addressing this limitation requires more systematic exploitation of LLM-based agents’ abilities to retrospectively consolidate evidence and distill logical connections across interrelated claims, rather than treating each verification instance as an entirely independent task.
+Despite these advances, existing veracity assessment frameworks still exhibit substantial room for improvement in both reliable accuracy and practical efficiency.
+A closer look suggests that the bottleneck is often not the capability of LLM-based agents, but how they are instructed to how they search for and consolidate evidence.
+Many existing pipelines still rely on coarse strategies for tool use and evidence integration, under-utilizing the structured and iterative reasoning that is central to rigorous fact-checking and claim-verification~\cite{shaar2022assisting, warren2025show}.
+These limitations give rise to two key issues: retrieval is frequently treated as an external, largely stateless component that is only loosely coupled to the agent’s reasoning step, which prevents the agent from iteratively refining queries based on what has already been observed~\cite{yao2022react}.
+In contrast, integrating retrieval with the agent’s reasoning modules would allow it to iteratively perform agentic thinking over retrieved evidence and refine queries based on search history, enabling more targeted evidence gathering and more robust veracity assessment.
+Second, current systems rarely reuse the acquired evidence knowledge in long-term verification tasks.
+Even when multiple claims share the same entities, events, or underlying factual context, pipelines often perform isolated searches for each claim, overlooking logical dependencies and shared evidence retrieval experience~\cite{panchendrarajan2025multiclaimnet}.
+This not only wastes retrieval cost, but also makes verification brittle: unlike human fact-checkers who typically recall relevant prior knowledge first and seek additional information only when needed~\cite{weis2023overreliance, finley2023strategic}, LLM pipelines may repeatedly retrieve redundant snippets or inject irrelevant evidence, amplifying noise and inflating context.